The 2024 Treehouse runs are at 10am on Sunday 24th March

 - The Children’s Fun Run takes place as soon as the 5k and 10K runners have cleared the field.

-- Please line up behind the 5k and 10K runners.
+- Children please line up behind the 5k and 10K runners.

 After the race

-- After the race please remember to return your chip timer and collect your medal.
+- After the race please remember to collect your medal, and check if you are a category winner too.

 - There will be a presentation of trophies to category winners at around 11:15.